dhrumilpatel30/java-helper/README.md

-# java-programing-questions
+# Java Helper

 ##### this contains some programs in java language.

-this repo is project of Intellij IDEA IDE
-##### All the labs having seperate folders in /src directory
+##### All the topic wise having seperate folders in /src directory
-Jakarta EE for advanced java has been started. refer another repo for the same. here is the link. https://github.com/dhrumilpatel30/JakartaEE-pratice
+Jakarta EE for advanced java has been also added, refer another repo for the same.

+here is the link.
+https://github.com/dhrumilpatel30/JakartaEE-pratice